 3. Developed trust with your first VA

-Whether you trust the VA enough to make purchases for you, you should get to that point eventually.
+Whether you trust the VA enough to make purchases for you, you will get to that point, eventually.
 You also need to trust that your VA is going to show up to work without excuses and not share leads with other employers.

 If you catch a VA sharing leads, they should be fired immediately.
 It is one of the “mortal sins” of their job.
 Hopefully, you made this very clear from the start.